cam1255/NewtonsAtticRobot/README.md

 7. if you think your code should be added to the main code, go to https://github.com/cam1255/NewtownsAtticRobot and make a pull request.
-Make sure you select the correct branches that you want to merge!
+Make sure you select the correct branches that you want to merge! at the top left drop down, "base:" should be main, and "compare:" should be your branch name

+8. Do not complete a pull request unless someone has fully reviewed your code!

-8. Feel free to ask me any questions!
+9. Feel free to ask me any questions!

 -Cameron